19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) the terms and conditions subject to which the appointed insurer may issue insurance cover to the person.

-### Application of moneys in dissolved Dependants’ Protection Insurance Fund
+### Application of moneys in dissolved Dependants’ Protection Insurance Fund, etc.

-49B\.
-Upon the dissolution of the Dependants’ Protection Insurance Fund (referred to in this section as the dissolved Fund), the Board may —
+49B\.—(1) Upon the dissolution of the Dependants’ Protection Insurance Fund (referred to in this section as the dissolved Fund), the Board may —

 (a) subject to such terms or conditions as it thinks fit to impose, pay such part of the moneys of the dissolved Fund as the Board may determine to each of the appointed insurers to which the Board’s liabilities under the Scheme has been transferred under section 49A; and

-(b) retain such part of the moneys of the dissolved Fund as it thinks necessary for meeting any of its own liabilities under the Scheme that may have arisen prior to the transfer.
+(b) retain such part of the moneys of the dissolved Fund as it thinks necessary for meeting —

+(i) any of its own liabilities under the Scheme that may have arisen prior to the transfer; and

+(ii) any costs and expenses incurred by it in maintaining the Scheme.

+[Act 20 of 2011 wef 30/12/2011]

+(2) Every amount paid by the Board out of the dissolved Fund before the dissolution of that Fund, or out of the moneys of the dissolved Fund upon or after the dissolution of that Fund but before the date of commencement of section 23 of the Central Provident Fund (Amendment) Act 2011, to defray the costs and expenses incurred by the Board in establishing and maintaining the Scheme shall be deemed to be and always to have been validly paid, and no legal proceedings shall lie or be instituted or maintained in any court of law on account of or in respect of any such payment.

+[Act 20 of 2011 wef 30/12/2011]

 ### Disclosure of information